gkokhabi/MickeyMouse/README.md

 # MickeyMouse
-Mickey Mouse face made with pure html and css
+Mickey Mouse face made with pure html, css, and animated to blink